 Much more difficult time for the organ came after the 1945.
 The hall in which the organ was installed belonged to a church and in 1946 some repairs were made but in 1947 church lost rights to a building and a Warsaw philharmonic took over.
 This was followed by a many restorations to the building itself which were not in favor of the organ.
 The philharmonic was not interested in bringing the organ back to a regular use, at that time most decisions were made by the regime government and restoration of a instrument that was once a symbol of American lifestyle was against the communist party (flawed) ideology.

 Somewhere in the early 1950s the organ was hastily removed sustaining additional damage by improper handling.
 Next there was an attempt to repair it so that it could be installed in cathedral of st. John's.
 From what is known the organ was moved but did not met the expectation as a church organ, probably due to its unification system which does not provide the best polyphony for classical music.
 In the 1960s the organ found itself in institution that was teaching organists, the instrument was installed in a basement with one chamber.
 To this point organ still had its percussion.
 However recent restorations are visible. in contrast to most Wurlitzer the organ does not have tremulant, second touch and pedal percussion tabs at the front flat rail.
 Instead of those tabs a plate with the name of company that have resorted the organ is visible.
 Above this plate a white Wurlitzer logo is still visible.
 The organ was mostly complete until 1978, some press was published around 1972 calling for the organ to be brought back to the cinema but inevitably more and more parts were stolen to repair other instruments slowly bringing the Wurlitzer to its inevitable demise.
 Organ was definitely silent after 1981.
-In 1985 a movement to restore the organ started to form and in 1989 Wurlitzer changed the ownership.
-Maria Szypkowska and Andrzej Szypkowski have become the new owners of the organ and together with Professor Jerzy Gołos they started tedious process of restoration with the help of Kamiński (organ builder company) and group of volunteers.

 The book goes into much more detail, and I cannot recommend enough to read it for your own (if you know polish language).
 Sadly it is not that available, but from time to time it pops out on the auctions.
 Last page also mentions work on English version but from one I have searched it was never released.